formifan2002/signalk-vaarweginformatie-blocked/README.md

 #### TCP Port
 - **Default**: 10113
 - **Description**: Port for the NMEA 0183 TCP server.
-Configure your navigation app (e.g., Navionics) to connect to this port.
+Configure your navigation app (e.g., Navionics, OpenCpn) to connect to this port.

 #### Update Interval for Changed Vessels
 - **Default**: 15 (seconds)